trendspotter/decidim-diba/README.md

 emails sent in the development environment you can do it by visiting the https://localhost:3000/letter_opener URL.

+**Testing LDAP integration in development**

+To launch a development ldap server, you can use:

+`rake ldap:server`

+You can find a sample LDAP configuration in: `decidim-ldap/spec/factories.rb` and a list of users inside `decidim-ldap/lib/ladle/default.ldif`

 **Specific issues**

 * The translations are available only in catalan, spanish and english.